sentclose/sentc-docs/docs/guide/e2ee/group.md

 {
 	let list = group.get_group_sent_join_req(jwt_from_user, None).await.unwrap();

-	//to load more use the last item of the pre-fetch let list = group.get_group_sent_join_req(jwt_from_user, list.last()).await.unwrap();
+	//to load more, use the last item of the pre-fetch let list = group.get_group_sent_join_req(jwt_from_user, list.last()).await.unwrap();
 }
 ````